cat40/random-electronic-stuff/ssr-flicker-reduction/ssr-flicker-reduction.md

 44.9Hz = 60Hz*(3/4)-0.1
 47.9Hz = 60Hz*(4/5)-0.1

 It seems that 44.9 or 47.9Hz results in a sweet spot between reducing flicker and causing instability during heating (see below).
-To set this, simply add a line in the `[bed_heater]` section of your Klipper config: `cycle_time = 0.2227` (44.9 Hz) or `cycle_time = 0.020876` (47.9Hz).
-If you already have a `cycle_time` line simply change the number.
+To set this, simply add a line in the `[bed_heater]` section of your Klipper config.
+If you already have a `pwm_cycle_time` line simply change the number.

+<code>pwm_cycle_time: 0.02227 #44.9Hz</code>

+or

+<code>pwm_cycle_time: 0.02088 #47.9Hz</code>

-With this frequency applied you can see that the lamp brightness fluctuates far less:
+With this frequency applied you can see that the lamp brightness fluctuates far less and at a higher frequency:

 ![smoother sine wave](images/phototransistor_output_worst_lamp_49_9Hz_pwm.png)

-(image credit Royicus)
+(image credit royicus)

-Which of those two numbers works better seems to be variable, you can see more detailed data, credit Royicus, (here)[data]
+With both reduced and higher frequency fluctuation, human vision is less likely to detect flicker.
+Which of those two PWM frequencies works better seems to be variable.
+You can see more detailed data, credit royicus, (here)[data]

 #### Why you should not set the PWM frequency to or near your mains frequency
 There is a decent chance you will get heating instability, such as: